tc3149/tc3149/README.md

 - ⚡ Fun fact: ...
 -->

 Thanks for visiting my Github!
-My name is Thomas, currently a third year student studying Commerce/CompSci at the University of New South Wales
+My name is Thomas, currently a fourth year student studying Commerce/CompSci at the University of New South Wales

-* Interning at Optus for Cyber Security (or Security Engineering)
+* Interned at Optus for Cyber Security
-* Working at an early stage startup called Qwokka.io
+* Worked at an early stage startup called Qwokka.io doing Full-stack Development
-* Creating something awesome with a friend ✨ (social networks)
+* Created a media startup MVP and pitch for Startmate